Skip to content

 Perusa swings her stick through the air.

-Endless Stairs
+Endless stairs

 Perusa hops up and down as if she were running down the terraces.